 - Choose the window you would like to snap to one half of the screen, then drag it to the edge holding its title bar.

-- In case there are several windows or applications open, on snapping your chosen window, you’ll be presented with several options for what to fill the other half of the screen.
+- If there are several windows or applications open, you’ll be presented with several options for what to fill the other half of the screen on snapping your chosen window.
 Please select one of them, and Windows will automatically do the task.

 Additionally, Once you’ve placed all your windows, you can easily resize each one of them by dragging the divider.